LuukvE/Luuk-Accounts/README.md

 // POST /sign-out
 const signOut = (cookie?: string) => void {
-  // If session exists, update it to active: false
+  // If session exists, update it to expired: now()
   // If cookie exists, remove it
 };